thislooksfun/ForgeUpdater/Documentation.md

 }
 ```

-The file formats to use for this mod, if it has more than one.
+**Optional, but reccomended:** The file formats to use for this mod, if it has more than one.
 See the previous method.
 **Note 1:** This must be in the order they should be checked.
 **Note 2:** If this method is present, any result from the `fileFormat()` method will be ignored.